Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

-Within a power spectrum integration, an observed RFI source may not be present in every snapshot.
+An observed RFI source may not be present in every snapshot used within a power spectrum integration.
 Since snapshots are averaged together in an integration, the apparent flux of a source may be diluted in the full integration relative to the original contaminated snapshots.
 Additionally, even if a source appears in a very consistent location relative to the telescope, over enough time this will not be a consistent location in celestial co-ordinates.
 In this way an RFI source may be smeared over the sky and fail to perfectly cohere with itself.
-This means that the per-snapshot fluxes of RFI sources can in many cases be higher than the mJy level and yet still resemble figure \ref{fig:lim_comp} as long as there is sufficient dilution.
+This means that the per-snapshot fluxes of RFI sources can in many cases be higher than the mJy level and yet still resemble Figure \ref{fig:lim_comp} as long as there is sufficient dilution.
 For a highly consistent source, the dilution factor is equal to the fraction of contaminated snapshots in the integration.
 Any realistic source is unlikely to be consistently located in celestial co-ordinates over the course of a single season, but may reappear at old locations if multiple seasons are combined.
 Sources that appear in different locations due to seasonal variation or some other reason may instead be considered as many individual sources each diluted by a factor equal to the number of snapshots, which can then be analysed under the dynamics of a source ensemble.
+Summarizing, when integrating many snapshots together, one may dilute the apparent flux by a factor, $\chi$, that depends on the consistency of the source relative to the observing strategy:

 Another important consideration when developing an RFI budget is the nature of ensembles.
 Given the occupancy study in \citet{Wilensky2019}, it is relatively likely that any given snapshot contains some extremely faint RFI of some variety.
 Therefore, a power spectrum integration consisting of many averaged snapshots probably contains an ensemble of RFI emitters.
 The results in Appendix \ref{sec:app} allow us to quantitatively relate the single-source and ensemble power spectra.
-Without knowing the exact apparent flux distribution and number of emitters, we cannot exactly know the average allowable apparent flux.
-However, in the context of figure \ref{fig:lim_comp}, the meaning of equation \ref{eq:NB_ineq} is that an ensemble whose total apparent flux density is equal to 1 mJy will give contamination less than or equal to that depicted in figure \ref{fig:lim_comp}, since they would all have to interfere constructively to give this amount of power.
-The relevant implication is that if the total RFI flux density after dilution can be kept at roughly the mJy level or lower, EoR detection will be feasible for some modes given no other systematic.
+We repeat some important results here.